gzoller/bedrock/docs/security.md

 # REST Security

-There are 3 pieces of security protecting a REST call:
+Bedrock's core security protecting REST calls is comprised of 4 basic elements.

 1) HTTPS - this encrypts the communication between client and server
-2) Bearer Token - Must have a token in order to call an endpoint.
+2) Secret Key - This key is used to generate the Bearer Token.
 Should be rotated periodically
-3) Secret Key - This key is used to generate the Bearer Token.
+3) Bearer Token - Must have a token in order to call an endpoint.
 Should be rotated periodically
+4) Session Tokens - Used to refresh Bearer Tokens that have expired

+>Note that OAuth is also an option, and described separately if you need that capability.
 HTTPS is described here: [HTTPS Support](docs/https.md)

-## Bearer Tokens
-A Bearer Token is string payload encrypted with an algorithm using a Secret Key, described below.
-When you design your REST APIs you will choose those you want protected, for example behind a user login, vs those that are "open" (anyone can call them).
-This means any caller without a Bearer Token, or an expired token, will experience a failure upon calling a REST endpoint.

-Bearer Tokens have a configurable expiry (application.conf).
-The expiration is a balance between usability and security.
-Short expirations are more secure but mean that a relatively brief period of inactivity will log out a users.
-However a short expiration also means an attacker who somehow has gained access to a Bearer Token has very little to take advantage of his prize before it expires.
-This framework uses a default of 7 minutes for Bearer Token Expiration.
-Bearer Token regeneration is an important way to seamlessly try to keep valid users logged in while also maintaining short token expiry.
-We will cover that subject after discussing Secret Keys.

 ## Secret Keys
-Secret Keys can be any string value.
-In the sample (local) framework we just use a simple string, however it actual production use a random string value would be ideal, for example a random UUID.
-The Secret Key is used to encrypt the Bearer Tokens.
-Secret Keys should likewise be rotated periodically.
-The greater the security level the more frequent the rotation cadence, however rotation frequency of Secret Keys will be much less than the rotation frequency of Bearer Tokens.
+Secret Keys are used to sign auth Bearer Tokens and can be any string value.
+In the sample (local) framework we just use a simple string, however in actual production a more complex value like a random UUID would be ideal.
+When a Bearer Token (described below) is encoded with the JWT library a Secret Key is provided and the token is signed with the key so that the server can detect any attempt at tampering with the token.

-One challenge we immediately face with Secret Keys is how they can be used in a scaled, distributed environment.
+One challenge we face with Secret Keys is how they can be used in a scaled, distributed environment.
 Our REST servers will be deployed as clusters of containers running on the cloud (AWS presumed).
 They all need access to the Secret Key, and they will all need access to any rotated key values.
 We need a central repository for Secret Keys.
 Fortunately AWS provides a Secrets Manager service.
 We can use a Java client to access Secret Keys stored in Secrets Manager across all our clustered REST servers.
-The mechanism provided by Bedrock for key rotation is described below.
+The Secrets Manager provides secure and convenient access to Secret Keys to any number of running servers.

 ## Secret Key Rotation
-Secret Keys, like Bearer Tokens, should be rotated on some regular cadence.
+On some regular cadence Secret Keys should be rotated for security.
+The greater the security level the more frequent the rotation cadence, however rotation frequency of Secret Keys will be relatively long (30-90 days) unless regulations in your environment specify otherwise.
 AWS Secrets Manager provides a built-in facility for auto-rotation with configurable cadence.
-For a secure environment some guidelines suggest rotating keys every 30-90 days.
-Your environment may have regulations that stipulate the frequency, otherwise use your own judgement.

 The diagram below shows how key rotation would work in AWS: